sonuk-dev/Game-page/README.md

 # Game-page

-This is a test project to demonstrate using Intern with Angular 4+.
-It contains [all of the specs](https://angular.io/generated/live-examples/testing/app-specs.eplnkr.html) from Angular's test guide as well as [some extras](https://angular.io/generated/live-examples/testing/bag-specs.eplnkr.html).
-Specs have been reformatted and converted to using Intern best practices as outlined below.
+This is a simple snake game web page with user registration and login, best users list with their activity charts and user profile which you can edit.

 ## Get started